Reading Certificate (Added Authorization) (California Only)

-The Reading Certificate (Added Authorization) authorizes the holder to assess student reading and provide reading instruction in response to those assessments.
-Reading Certificate holders are also authorized to develop, implement, and adapt the reading content curriculum and assist classroom teachers in these areas.
-Holders of the Certificate may perform the above services at one or more school sites at the grade levels authorized by their prerequisite teaching credential.
+The online reading certificate program (Added Authorization) authorizes the holder to assess student reading and provide reading instruction in response to those assessments.
+Reading certificate holders are also authorized to develop, implement, and adapt the reading content curriculum and assist classroom teachers in these areas.
+Holders of the certificate may perform the above services at one or more school sites at the grade levels authorized by their prerequisite teaching credential.

 Requirements for the Certificate

-- Hold a bachelor s or master s degree from a regionally accredited college or university with an overall grade point average of 2.5 or better was achieved, or where a grade point average of 2.75 or higher was achieved in the last 90-quarter units.
+- Hold a bachelor’s or master’s degree from a regionally accredited college or university where an overall grade point average of 2.5 or better was achieved, or where a grade point average of 2.75 or higher was achieved in the last 90-quarter units.

 - Meet with Admission Advisor to enroll in the Reading Certificate (Added Authorization) program.